jasonsamuels/jasonsamuels.github.io/_posts/2017-09-27-class-notes-wk4-f17.md

 ## Notes from Strategic Human Resources Management

+As is becoming our pattern the SHRM class engaged in a lively discussion of the readings.
+We discussed leadership and the importance of everyone in the organization being both empowered and accountable.
+The accountable part made me feel some regret for not having finished all of the reading.
+I ran out of time two chapters of the textbook short and having not viewed the case study videos due to prioritizing this foolish blog project.
+It was particularly embarrassing near the end of class when Professor Jay led a discussion of the case study.
+I reconciled myself to the fact that if called upon I would just admit to failing to do it and ask to move on.
+But I wasn't eager to admit that so I kind of ducked my head, didn't get called upon and it thankfully didn't come to that.

 * Tonight we’re going to dive into leadership.
 We’ve been studying around the periphery of it but tonight we’re going to take it on directly.
 * Tonight’s question: How does a public/nonprofit executive lead people using organizational and leadership theory?
 * Posed to class: What do you think makes a leader?